How To Make a Discord Bot

 Overall, are Discord bots hard to make?

 Creating a Discord bot can be both exciting and challenging.
-Below are some common questions related to developing Discord bots.
+Let's review some common questions related to developing Discord bots.

 What skills are required to create a Discord bot?